mclear-teaching-projects/phil871-kant-survey/content/notes/kant-copernican-revolution.md

 independent subsisting entities (as was suggested by Newton), nor object-dependent orders of relations between entities (as was argued by Leibniz).
 Instead, they are mind-dependent 'forms of intuition.'
-They are the characteristic ways in which we experience things rather than either being independent things that we experience, or relations between things that we experience.
-Space and time are 'empirically real' --- they are fundamental features of the empirical world that we experience.
+They are thus understood in terms of the characteristic ways in which we experience things rather than either being mind-independent things that we experience, or relations between mind-independent things that we experience.
+Kant argues that space and time are nevertheless 'empirically real' --- they are fundamental features of the empirical world that we experience.
 But they are not real 'in themselves.'
 They have no ultimate reality apart from our capacity for experience.

-Second, in addition to the transcendental ideality of space and time, to which all experienced objects must conform, Kant argues that empirical reality is itself structured by a privileged set of a priori concepts.
+Second, in addition to the transcendental ideality of space and time, to which all experienced objects must conform, Kant argues that empirical reality is itself further structured by a privileged set of a priori concepts.

 > experience itself is a kind of cognition requiring the understanding,
 > whose rule I have to presuppose in myself before any object is given